recolude/swagger-unity-codegen/README.md

    help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --file value   where to load swagger from (default: "swagger.json") --help, -h     show help (default: false) --version, -v  print the version (default: false)
+   --help, -h     show help (default: false) --version, -v  print the version (default: false)
 ```